ewohltman/ephemeral-roles/README.md

 ## How does it work?

-After the `Ephemeral Roles` bot is invited to your Discord server, it will immediately start to watch for changes to your voice channels.
-When a member joins a channel, `Ephemeral Roles` will automatically assign that member an *ephemeral role* associated with the channel.
+After the `Ephemeral Roles` bot is invited to your Discord server, it immediately starts to watch for changes to your voice channels.
+When a member joins a channel, `Ephemeral Roles` automatically assigns that member an *ephemeral role* associated with the channel.
 If the *ephemeral role* doesn't exist yet, `Ephemeral Roles` will create it.

-By having your members auto-sorted into *ephemeral roles* in your member list, it's clear to see who are available for chatting and the channels they are in because the member list in Discord groups members together by role.
+By having your members auto-sorted into *ephemeral roles* in your member list, it's clear to see who are available for chatting and the channels they are in.
+This is because `ephemeral-roles` leverages the Discord feature that the member list in servers will group together members by role right out of the box.

 When a member changes voice channels, even across Discord servers, `Ephemeral Roles` will account for the change and automatically revoke/reissue *ephemeral roles* as appropriate.
-Upon a member disconnecting from all voice channels, `Ephemeral Roles` will revoke all *ephemeral roles*.
+Finally, upon a member disconnecting from all voice channels, `Ephemeral Roles` will revoke all *ephemeral roles*.

 ----